embassy-rs/ekv/README.md

   - Consistent reads: Read transactions see a consistent snapshot of the database, unaffected by concurrent writes.
   - Unlimited read transactions and one write transaction are allowed concurrently.
   - Read transactions are only blocked by a write transaction commit, not by the whole write transaction.
 Commit is fast, `O(1)`.
+- Iterating reading keys with a cursor, either all or within a range.
+Multiple concurrent cursors are supported.
 - Wear leveling: erase cycles are spread out evenly between all flash pages.
 Pages are allocated cyclically.
 At boot, a random seed is required to decide which is the first.
 - Corruption-resistant: A corrupted or deliberately manipulated flash image cannot cause crashes, panics or infinite loops, only `Err(Corrupted)` errors.
 - Optional CRC32 protection of headers and data on flash.